Williamskj/Book-Search-Engine/README.md

 This is a Google API-based Book Search Engine that is a full stack application, that has a fluently communicating front and back end, with GraphQl connected to Mongo Atlas.

 ## UserStory
-AS AN avid reader
+As an avid reader
-I WANT to search for new books to read
-SO THAT I can keep a list of books to purchase
+I want to search for new books to read so that I can keep a list of books to purchase

 ## License
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)